 May 5, 2008,

 Though Martha Stewart's Kmart business got clunked in the first quarter, Martha Stewart Living Omnimedia was "pleased" with the performance of the Martha Stewart Collection at Macy's.

 Sales of Martha Stewart Everyday merchandise at Kmart fell 21% during the first quarter ended March 31, according to MSLO cfo Howard Hochhauser.
 However, sales lagged only 4% during the first three weeks of April, primarily driven by the seasonal launch of patio furniture, he said.

-Total corporate revenues rose 1.7% to $67.8 million, with the broadcasting division’s 17.9% revenue jump balancing out the merchandising decline, flat results in publishing, and a 3.3% slump in internet.
+Total corporate revenues rose 1.7% to $67.8 million, with the broadcasting division's 17.9% sales jump balancing out the merchandising decline, flat results in publishing, and a 3.3% slump in internet.

 MSLO narrowed its quarterly loss to $4.2 million from $11.9 million in last year's first quarter.

 "The strong performance demonstrates the resilience of our brands, especially given the challenges facing the broader advertising and retail markets," said Susan Lyne, president and ceo.